tekperfect/TerraForm-Docsify/Lessons/02-TF-Files.md

 }
 ```

-#### Modifying Rescources
+#### Modifying Resources

-Modifying rescources demontrates the power Terraform has, if you want to delete a certain rescource or even it's tags, Terraform is smart enough to see the difference in changes and delete it.
+Modifying resources demonstrates the power Terraform has.
+If you want to delete a certain resource or even its tags, Terraform is smart enough to see the difference in changes and delete it.
 For example if you had:

 ```json
 resource "aws_instance" "web-server " {